-Q: I recently dyed my hair, and ended up with a rash on my forehead, ears and scalp – and my eyes swelled.
+Q: I recently dyed my hair, and ended up with a rash on my forehead, ears and scalp – and my eyes also swelled.
 My doctor said this is likely an allergy to the chemical para-phenylenediamine (PPD), and prescribed a corticosteroid ointment and hair rinse.
-Can you tell me about this allergy?
+Can you tell me more about this allergy?

 Dr. Skotnicki: Allergy to PPD is common.
 It’s a chemical frequently used in salon and store-bought hair dyes to achieve natural-looking shades that don’t fade with shampooing.

-With the help of ammonia, PPD reacts with the air and deposits pigment inside the hair shaft at the cortex – a process that creates long-lasting results.
+With the help of ammonia, PPD reacts with the air and deposits pigment inside of the hair shaft at the cortex – a process that creates long-lasting results.

 Finding Safer Hair Dye

-You would need to look for hair dyes that contain a related substance known as para-toluenediamine sulphate (PTDS).
+For a safer alternative, you would need to look for hair dyes that contain a related substance known as para-toluenediamine sulphate (PTDS).
 Only 25 percent of people allergic to PPD will react to this substance.

-For instance, Clairol now has a hair dye with an “allergy gentle formula” and brands such as Goldwell, Schwarzkopf, L’Oréal and Wella have specialty products that are PPD-free.
+For instance, Clairol now has a hair dye with an “allergy gentle formula” and brands such as Goldwell, Schwarzkopf, L’Oréal and Wella also have specialty products that are PPD-free.

 Many boxes of hair dye will state that they are PPD-free, but you still have to be aware of other related chemicals that will be problematic if you have PPD allergy.
 You can review a list of these on my blog at Drsandyskotnicki.com.Submit a Question View all posts by this medical expert.